twitchyliquid64/machassert/README.md

 Assertions for system administrators.
 Puppet but easy to understand, and without the nonsense.

-You write assertions which tell machassert to check files exist/packages installed/process running/etc. You write actions which occur when an assertion fails: Copy this file, install this package etc. By combining these two features, you get a scriptable, easy to understand means to deploy software across a fleet.
+You write assertions to check files-exist/packages-installed/process-running/etc. You write actions which occur when an assertion fails: Copy this file, install this package etc. By combining these two features, you get a scriptable, easy to understand means to deploy software across a fleet.

 ## How to use